fabric8-quickstarts/karaf-camel-amq/README.redhat.md

 to install EnMasse into OpenShift or Kubernetes.
 There is a deploy-openshift.sh script and a deploy-kubernetes.sh script that will help you install EnMasse.
 Once EnMasse is installed, please create an incomingOrders queue using the EnMasse console.

+### Configuration

+Before running the quickstart, you need to configure the `src/main/fabric8/deployment.yml` file in order to use the correct remote instance of AMQ EnMasse.

+The `AMQP_SERVICE_NAME` can point to the "messaging" service if the quickstart is deployed in the same namespace as EnMasse, or to the external route host corresponding to the messaging service if deployed on a different namespace.

 ### Building

 The example can be built with: